One of two radiography suites in the Oak Brook Simulation Center

 Interprofessional Education Scholars Program Simulations

-- Our BSIT and BSN scholars collaborate in an interprofessional setting
+- Our BSIT and BSN students learn to collaborate in a setting mirroring real-world work scenarios.

-- Students provide safe patient care while working through challenging communications and collaborative teamwork
+- Students learn to provide safe patient care while utilizing collaborative teamwork to work through communication challenges.

 Simulation Center Support Services